limitedink/rock-paper-scissors/README.md

 Rock beats Scissors
 Scissors beat Paper
 Paper beats Rock

 At the end of the five rounds, the winner is declared based on the number of rounds won by each player.
+The score & match result is displayed in the browser console.

 ## Installation and Usage